 Today, Donald Graham is an internationally recognized portrait, fashion and fine art photographer who works in the worlds of fashion, movies, music, magazines and advertising.
 His photography is in the permanent collection of the

 Metropolitan Museum of Art in New York and the International Center of Photography.
 His photographs have appeared in over 500 publications worldwide, including Vogue, Time and Sports Illustrated and he has done ad campaigns for many Fortune 500 companies.
 He has recently begun making films and commercials as well.
-After 18 years living in New York City, he now lives with his wife, Ingrid Graham, in Los Angeles and Taos, N.M.
+Donald resides in Seattle and spends ample time in Los Angeles, New York and Taos, N.M. as well.